 npm install npm@lts

-This will update the version of NPM that is associated with the current project, without affecting other global installations of NPM on your system.
+This will update the version of NPM associated with the current project, without affecting other global NPM installations on your system.